skellock/phoenix-react-native-mashup/README.md

 # About The Server

 The server is Chris McCord's example.
-Only change I made was to turn off the server-generated PING message every 5 seconds.
+The only change I made was to turn off the server-generated PING message every 5 seconds.

 https://github.com/chrismccord/phoenix_chat_example

-I only included it here for convenience.
-I ghetto-forked it as of at commit 02bbbc8a295542146aef4e347dcbdc5fd0aadd69 on Feb 13, 2016.
-It's probably out of date.
-He does a great job of keep it up to date.
+I just included it here for convenience.
+I ghetto-forked it as of `02bbbc8a295542146aef4e347dcbdc5fd0aadd69` on Feb 13, 2016.
+He does a great job of keeping it up to date, and you should use his for your own adventures.

 # Running The Server